Casdagli Cypher 3311

-- Limited annual production of only 4,000 cigars per vitola ensures exclusivity
+- Limited annual production—only 4,000 cigars per vitola, ensuring exclusivity

-- Exotic tobacco blends requiring post-production aging for optimal development
+- Exotic, high-cost tobacco blends requiring post-production aging for full flavor development

 Summary